IshmaelRogers/RobotKinematics/README.md

 Introduction
 ---

-classical mechanics of how things moves without regards to the forces that cause
+Kinematic belong to classical mechanics and is the of how things moves without regards to the forces that cause it to move.

+For serial manipulators there are two types of Kinematics that we focus on:

+0. Forward
+1. Inverse

-Forward kinematics the joint variables are known, calculate position and orientation of EE in cartesian cordinates
+0. In Forward Kinematics the joint variables are known, and the taske is to calculate the position and orientation of the end effector in cartesian cordinates.

-Inverse kinematics the pose is known, calculate joint variables need to be calculated
+1. Inverse Kinematics involves previous knowledge about the pose and the task is to calculate joint variables need to be to acheive that pose.

-Degrees of freedom (DOF)
+# Degrees of freedom (DOF)

 The minimum number of variables that are required to define the position or configuration of a mechanism in space.